Man in elderly mask threatened schools to distract police so he could rob a bank, police say

 Breaking News Emails

-The false threats led to early dismal at Norwin High School in Irwin and at Jeannette High School, about 8 miles away.
-Both schools were searched and cleared of any potential threat, police said.
+The false threats led to early dismissal at Norwin High School in Irwin and at Jeannette High School, about 8 miles away.
+Both schools were searched before they were cleared of any potential threat, police said.

 Police responded to the restaurant and were able to obtain a photo of Dell and saw that he left the restaurant in a black Dodge Charger.
 The vehicle, which allegedly had stolen license plates, was later spotted and an officer conducted a traffic stop.